HPV treatment: overview of all options

 In the treatment of HPV and abnormal cells (CIN), both conventional and complementary treatments exist.
 Conventional treatments focus on removing abnormal cells, while complementary treatments focus on strengthening the immune system and fighting the virus itself and abnormal cells.

 At HPV Health, we believe in prevention.
-We aim to prevent a LEEP procedure by not simply waiting during the early stages of CIN 1 and CIN 2, but by actively boosting the immune system and destroying HPV viruses and abnormal cells through localized treatments.
-A LEEP procedure removes abnormal cells, but in 10-25% of cases, abnormal cells and/or HPV viruses remain, and the abnormality returns.
+We specifically want to prevent a LEEP procedure by not waiting in the early stages of CIN 1 and CIN 2, but by actively boosting the immune system and destroying HPV viruses and abnormal cells through local treatments.
+A LEEP procedure removes abnormal cells, but in 10-25% of cases, abnormal cells and/or HPV viruses remain and the abnormality returns.

-Below you will find an overview of the most important treatment options, with honest information about effectiveness, advantages, and disadvantages.
+Below you will find an overview of the most important treatment options, with honest information about effectiveness, pros, and cons.

 All treatments at a glance